Here’s your sneak peek of Beneath Black Sails, book 1 in a new adult fantasy series.

 “Oh, won’t you look at those spills on the tablecloth,” a grey-haired lady said at her shoulder.
 “What are they teaching girls these days?”

 Maybe something more interesting than how to pour punch without spilling it?
-Vice raised an eyebrow and flashed the woman a brief smile.
+Vice flashed the woman a brief smile.
 “Quite.”
 To avoid having to say any more, she sipped her drink.

 He was still there, still absorbed by something outside.